top of page

 Without that moment of awareness, we tend to keep living in ways that might actually be doing more harm than good.

-When we treat ‘injuries’ as the starting point rather than a setback, whether its a pulled muscle, a heartbreak or the ache of shame, something changes.
+When we treat ‘injuries’ as the starting point rather than a setback, whether it’s a pulled muscle, a heartbreak, or the ache of shame, something changes.
 Recovery becomes less about rushing back to ‘normal’ and more about cultivating awareness.
 We begin to notice patterns, acknowledge pain honestly, and celebrate small (even tiny) wins.
 Those small wins are the building blocks of healing.

 Using Pain as a Guide